-The Wake Bus Plan Update focuses on bus service and capital projects sponsored by GoCary, GoRaleigh, and GoTriangle.
-It represents a shared - and growing - investment in the Wake County transit network with investments in both bus operations and capital projects.
-In FY24 individual transit agencies collectively will invest \$27.8 million in bus and ADA services; the Wake Bus Plan is adding another \$25.4 million to the system, for a combined investment of \$53.2 million.
-By FY30, investments in bus and ADA service will grow to \$82.8 million, with \$31.7 million contributed from individual transit agencies and \$51.1 million from the Wake Transit Plan.
-Wake Transit Plan funds are also helping the region leverage capital funding from federal and state programs, which is also helping to expand and strengthen the region's transit network.
+The Wake Bus Plan Update focuses on bus service and capital projects sponsored by the Town of Cary (GoCary), City of Raleigh (GoRaleigh), and GoTriangle.
+It represents a shared-and growing-investment in the Wake County transit network with investments in both bus operations and capital projects.
+In FY2024 individual transit agencies collectively will invest \$27.8 million in bus and ADA services; the Wake Bus Plan is adding another \$25.4 million to the system, for a combined investment of \$53.2 million.
+By FY2030, investments in bus and ADA service will grow to \$85.2 million, with \$31.7 million contributed from individual transit agencies and \$53.5 million from the Wake Transit Plan.
+Wake Transit Plan funds are also helping the region leverage capital funding from federal and state programs, which help to expand and strengthen the region's transit network.

 The benefits of the combined investment are significant.
-One of the fundamental goals of the Wake Transit Plan is to increase the accessibility of the system, specifically the number of residents and jobs with access to network (as measured by a 3/4 mile distance from a bus route).
-In FY21, all-day transit service was accessible to 50% of Wake County residents and the frequent transit network was accessible to 8%.
-By FY30, 64% of residents will be within 3/4 of a mile to all-day transit service and 22% of residents have access to the frequent network.
-Transit access to jobs also increases: in FY21, 78% of Wake County jobs are accessible from all-day transit service, by FY30 this increases to 87%.
+One of the fundamental goals of the Wake Transit Plan is to increase the accessibility of the system, specifically the number of residents and jobs with access to the transit network (as measured by a 3⁄4-mile distance from a bus route).
+In FY2021, all-day transit service was accessible to 50% of Wake County residents and the frequent transit network was accessible to 8%.
+By FY2030, 64% of residents will be within 3⁄4 of a mile to all-day transit service and 22% of residents will have access to the frequent network.
+Transit access to jobs also increases.
+In FY2021, 78% of Wake County jobs are accessible from all-day transit service; by FY2030, this increases to 87%.
 Jobs accessible to frequent transit also increases from 21% to 43%.

 The three transit agencies collectively served over 7 million trips in FY2019 and about 5.7 million trips in FY2022 on their fixed-route bus networks, the difference due to recovery from the COVID-19 pandemic.
-Preliminary ridership data for FY2023, shows that transit ridership is continuing to bounce back from the pandemic and has started to exceed pre-pandemic levels.
+Preliminary ridership data for FY2023 shows that transit ridership is continuing to bounce back from the pandemic and has started to exceed pre-pandemic levels.

-As shown in Figure 1, GoRaleigh provides the majority of transit trips in the county, followed by GoTriangle (who's ridership includes trips in Durham and Orange Counties as well), then by
+As shown in Figure 1, GoRaleigh provides the most transit trips in the county, followed by GoTriangle (whose ridership includes trips in Durham and Orange Counties as well), then by GoCary.

-GoCary.
 The investments recommended in the FY2025-2030 Wake Bus Plan work to improve transit service for today's existing riders, as well as for new riders to the system.